 Herman, J. (1992).
 Trauma and Recovery.
 New York: Basic Books.

 Note: Attendees are required to attend both days to receive CE credit for this event.
+Unfortunately, partial credit cannot be awarded.
 Space is limited.
-There are only a few spots left!
 Registrations for this seminar will be accepted on a first come, first serve basis.

 To request a refund, please contact Autumn Stephenson at firstname.lastname@example.org.
 Refunds will only be issued if requested prior to event.